prophile/typ-report/sections/implementation.md

 research cases, including the proof of the four colour theorem\cite{fourColourTheorem}.

-Idris is a relatively new language, and unlike Coq and Agda is designed as a general-purpose programming language with dependent types, rather than as a proof-assistant from the start\cite{idris}.\todo{Apparently Agda is also a proglang?}
-It does, however, have proof-assistant capabilities\cite{idrisProof}.
+Idris is a relatively new language, and unlike Coq is designed primarily a general-purpose programming language with dependent types, rather than as a proof-assistant from the start\cite{idris}.\ It does, however, have proof-assistant capabilities\cite{idrisProof}.

 Agda is unusual in the domain of proof assistants as the usual style of "list of tactics" is eschewed in favour of proofs written in a functional